Purpose statement

 Conditions for tuition reimbursement

-1. The course must be related to the present work duties or the anticipated career plan for the employee within the town.
+1. The course must be related to an employee’s present role or to the employee’s career plan within the town.

-2. All educational courses should be documented in the employee’s TOPS learning plan.
+2. All educational courses should be documented in the employee’s learning plan.

-3. Performance and attendance will be a consideration factor in application approval.
+3. Performance and attendance will be considered in application approval.

-5. The employee’s supervisor is responsible for determining if the course is job or corporate related.
-Tuition fees and textbooks will be reimbursed at the rate of:
+5. Tuition fees and textbooks will be reimbursed at the rate of:

 • Meal expenses